shadow9owo/Browser-Cache-Cleaner/README.md

 # (Browser) Cache Cleaner
+status: dosent work will i fix it no :(

 A Browser Cache Cleaner is a Useful Tool for getting rid of Js Adware
 <br style="line-height: 5px;">
 <br style="line-height: 5px;">